MediaArea/MediaConch/Narrative.md

 Both the Matroska specification and its underlying specification for EBML are at mature and stable stage with thorough documentation and existing validators, but several efforts of the PreForma project can serve as contributions to this specifications.
 The underlying EBML specification [2] has already been drafted into RFC format but is has not yet been submitted to IETF as an Independent Submission or otherwise.
 MediaArea recommends that PreForma play a similar catalyst role for further standardization with Matroska as well, helping enable the refinement of the current RFC draft and coordinating an IETF process.

 Matroska has a detailed metadata specification at http://www.matroska.org/technical/specs/tagging/index.html.
 Each tag has an official name and description while provides rules and recommendations for use.
 Many of these tags could be associated with validation rules, such as expressed by regular expression to assure that the content of the tag conforms to expectations.
-For instance tag such as URL, EMAIL, or ISBN have specific allowable patterns for what may be contained.
+For instance tags such as URL, EMAIL, or ISBN have specific allowable patterns for what may be contained.
 As part of build a conformance tool for Matroska, MediaArea will generate conformance tests for individual tags and these tests may be contributed back to the Matroska specification in a list of regex values, an XML schematron file, or other acceptable contribution method.

 [2]: http://matroska.org/technical/specs/rfc/index.html